I haven’t travelled for a while. However this year is lucky for me so far: I travelled to Lisbon.

 The walls of the city speak to you.
 Their language is graffiti.

 Graffiti are everywhere.
 If you ever find yourself on Rua de SĂŁo Paulo (or somewhere around that area) try to pay attention to the walls.
-Baco, some uknown guy, is known to be a snitch.
+Baco, some unknown guy, is known to be a snitch.

 Don’t be disappointed, though.
 Apart from vandalism, the city has quite a lot of good graffiti.